How would Kamala Harris deal with Iran? – DW – 07/25/2024

 How would Kamala Harris deal with Iran?July 25, 2024

-Following the withdrawal of US President Joe Biden from the US presidential election, Vice President Kamala Harris is widely expected to be nominated as the Democrat's candidate next month.
+Following the withdrawal of US President Joe Biden from the US presidential election, Vice President Kamala Harris is widely expected to be nominated as the Democrat's candidate in the coming weeks.

 If Harris wins the presidency, she is expected to largely stick to Biden's foreign policy script on key issues.

-"Harris's policy appears to pursue a conflicted de-escalation with Iran by trying to reach, if not a new nuclear deal, at least a new agreement or understanding that would pause Iran's nuclear weapon development," Arman Mahmoudian, lecturer an analyst of international affairs at the University of South Florida in the US, told DW.
+"Harris's policy appears to pursue a conflicted de-escalation with Iran by trying to reach, if not a new nuclear deal, at least a new agreement or understanding that would pause Iran's nuclear weapon development," Arman Mahmoudian, lecturer and international affairs analyst at the University of South Florida in the US, told DW.

 Standing up for women's rights in Iran

-As US Vice President, Harris has met several times with well-known personalities from the Iranian diaspora, including a meeting in October 2022 with Iranian-British actress Nazanin Boniadi during the nationwide "Woman, Life, Freedom" protests in Iran.
+As vice president, Harris has met several times with well-known personalities from the Iranian diaspora, including in October 2022 with Iranian-British actress Nazanin Boniadi during the nationwide "Woman, Life, Freedom" protests in Iran.

-"The United States continues to stand with the courageous women of Iran as they peacefully protest for their fundamental rights and basic human dignity," Harris said.
+"The United States continues to stand with the brave women of Iran as they protest peacefully for their fundamental rights and basic human dignity," Harris said in November 2022.

 Harris also supported the Iranian women's demand to exclude the Islamic Republic of Iran from the United Nations Commission on the Status of Women.